jeremyBanks/database/docs/rfcs/0003-initial.md

       - A database driver error indicating that a constraint was violated.
     - `DatabaseEnginePermissionError`
       - A database driver error indicating that a permission was missing.

-  - `DatabaseDriverError`
+- `DriverTypeError`
+  - Extends the built-in `TypeError`, representing the violation of static expectations/invariants.
   - Indicates that the database driver has performed in an unexpected way.
 This may indicate a bug or version incompatibility in the driver or this library.
-      - `DatabaseDriverMissingImplementationError`
+  - `MissingImplementationDriverTypeError`
     - Indicates that the driver was missing an implementation of a method that it was required to have.

+In typical circumstances, the methods described below should only throw instances of `DatabaseError` types as individually documented.
+However, any method may throw `TypeError` if its interface requirements are violated, such as passing it the wrong types, or attempting to use a disposed resource like a closed connection.
+This library may also may throw a `DatabaseDriverError` if a driver performs in an unexpected way, in violation of its interface requirements.

 ## Internal Database Driver API (`x/database/sql/driver.ts`)